si-medbif/SIRE516/Week 1/README.md

 ### 2) Hardy-Weinberg calculator
 You will write a function that will accept a phenotype frequency of a dominant trait and generate a result vector containing five numbers as follows:
-1. a phenotype frequency of a recessive trait (i.e. a genotype frequency of homozygous recessive allels)
+1. a phenotype frequency of a recessive trait (i.e. a genotype frequency of homozygous recessive allele)
-2. a genotype frequency of homozygous dominant allels
+2. a genotype frequency of homozygous dominant allele
 3. a genotype frequency of heterozygous
 4. a frequency of dominant allele
 5. a frequency of recessive allele